How to Manage Pests

-If surrounding crops are producing omnivorous leafroller moths, a 3rd generation treatment might be necessary.
+If surrounding crops harbor omnivorous leafroller moths, a 3rd generation treatment might be necessary.
 Monitor table grapes at harvest for omnivorous leafroller damage to assess this year's management program and to plan for next year.

 UC IPM Pest Management Guidelines: Grape